gamedaysuits/GDS-AI-Draft-Benchmark/README.md

 Game Day Suits – AI Hockey Auction Draft

 Game Day Suits is an AI-driven fantasy hockey auction draft benchmark.
 Ten large-language models (LLMs) act as general managers (GMs), each with its own personality, strategy, and reasoning style.
-They compete to assemble the best possible NHL roster under a shared salary cap — chirping, bluffing, and negotiating like real hockey GMs.
+They compete to assemble the best possible NHL roster under a shared salary cap — chirping, bluffing, and negotiating like friends in fantasy draft.

 This project serves both as an LLM reasoning benchmark and a showcase of multi-agent interaction in a structured, competitive environment.